justonemorenight/Fix-Cursor-Too-many-free-trial-accounts-used-on-this-machine/README.md

 ## Troubleshooting

 If you encounter issues:
-1. Ensure Cursor Editor is **open**.
+1. Ensure Cursor IDE is **completely closed** before running the script.
 2. Run with appropriate permissions:
    - Windows: Run as administrator.
    - Linux/macOS: Ensure execute permissions (`chmod +x`).
-3. Check if the storage.json file exists.
+3. Check if the storage.json file exists in the specified location.
 4. Verify write permissions in the directory.